joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 ## Wrapping Up

-We went from an in-memory `HashMap` to a proper SQLite database in about the same number of lines of code. sqlx made this remarkably painless — plain SQL queries, compile-time checking, and automatic struct mapping with `FromRow`.
+We went from an in-memory `HashMap` to a proper SQLite database in about the same number of lines of code. sqlx made this remarkably painless: plain SQL queries, compile-time checking, and automatic struct mapping with `FromRow`.

 We are still returning bare `StatusCode` errors with no message body, which is not great for API consumers.
 We are also not checking if the submitted URL is actually valid, so someone could store `not-a-url` and we would happily accept it.